Oil takes breather after seven week rally

 Crude prices dipped by less than 1% on Monday following a seven week rally.

 Concerns over China’s lackluster economic growth and a rising dollar put pressure on oil.
-West Texas Intermediate (CL=F) futures were trading around $82.50 per barrel and Brent International (BZ=F) hovered above $86 .
+West Texas Intermediate (CL=F) futures settled at $82.51 per barrel while Brent International (BZ=F) closed at $86.21.

 The pullback is minor compared to oil’s recent moves.
-WTI and Brent futures are each up by about $15 per barrel since exactly two months ago.
+WTI and Brent futures are each up by about $15 per barrel since June 14th.

-Output cuts by the world’s largest oil producers have kept a floor on prices by tightening supply.
+Output cuts by the world’s largest oil producers have kept a floor on prices as supplies tighten.
 Oil deficits are currently estimated at about 2 million barrels per day this quarter, according to Bloomberg data.

 “Deepening OPEC+ supply cuts have collided with improved macroeconomic sentiment and all-time high world oil demand,” reads a recent report by the International Energy Agency.